 The Cons of Using a Robo-Adviser

 Lack of Personalization

-Financial advisers can help clients to navigate the complex relationships and trade-offs between-goals.
-Robo-advisers just help you manage your money geared towards specifically defined goals.
+Financial advisers can help clients navigate the complex relationships and trade-offs between goals.
+Robo-advisers just help you manage your money geared toward specifically defined goals.

 Robo-advisers are one-size-fits-all machines.
 While they tailor your portfolio to your goals, they may not accommodate your deviations.

 Some robo-advisers require a significant cash position.
-Should you not want a “significant cash position,” you need a different robot.
-Theoretically, you could be firing a human adviser for the same reason, but you can at least try to negotiate with them first.
+If you don’t want a “significant cash position,” you need a different robot.
+Theoretically, you could fire human advisers for the same reason, but you can at least try to negotiate with them first.

 Lack of Control